 Prior to 7 Weeks

-By seven weeks, the mother dog has grown irritable from feeling the pup's sharp teeth and nails upon nursing and her reluctance to nurse (she'll get up and move away) paves the way to the weaning process.
-With no opportunity to nurse, breeders encourage puppies to explore novel foods by offering gruel and mush so as to eventually transition the pups to solid foods.
+By seven weeks, the mother dog has grown irritable from feeling the pup's sharp teeth and nails upon nursing and her reluctance to nurse (she'll get up and move away) paves the way for the weaning process.
+With no opportunity to nurse, puppies are encouraged by breeders to explore novel foods by offering gruel and mush so as to eventually transition the pups to solid foods.
 Weaning may start as early as three weeks and is generally completed by the time the puppy is seven to eight weeks of age.

 Puppies removed prior to seven weeks are more likely to be anxious and fearful compared to puppies sent to homes when they are seven and eight weeks of age.
 They also may lack proper bite inhibition and inappropriate social skills.